 If patients do not develop clinical signs in the first eight hours, the prognosis is good.
 In patients that are treated before the development of clinical signs, they need to be watched closely for the first eight hours.

 For patients with clinical signs of toxicity, the prognosis is guarded until the various treatment, and drug therapies can bring down the blood levels of iron.
-The prognosis is based on the severity of clinical signs and watching for development of post-exposure problems such as gastrointestinal stricture, mentioned above.
+The prognosis is based on the severity of clinical signs and watching for the development of post-exposure problems such as gastrointestinal stricture, mentioned above.

 Depending on the clinical signs seen, food intake and activity levels may be limited.
 Your veterinarian will be able to guide you on case-specific follow-up care.